Jeltje/adtex/README.md

 # ADTEx

+**This repository contains code to create a docker implementation of the ADTEx tool.**

 The Aberration Detection in Tumour EXome (ADTEx) program was developed and published by KC Amarasinge *et al* (see References below).
 It is a tool to detect copy number variation (CNV) in exome sample pairs, usually a tumor and control from one patient.